itsays-zqc/my-website/docs/examples/Active_Device/index.md

 print("\x1b[6;30;42m" + "[Finished in %(t)s mins]" % {"t": round((time.time() - start)/60, 2)} + "\x1b[0m")
 ```

+Description:

 For `OEDevice` solver, the detailed properties can be found in the appendix.
 Here:

-`general`:
+- `general`:

   - `solver_mode`--It's set to `"SSAC"`, which means a SSAC simulation

   - `small_signal_ac`--Set the frequency points

     - `frequency_spacing`--It's set to `"single"`, which means a single frequency point

     - `frequency`--Set the value of the single frequency

 <br/>

 For the electrode `"cathode"`, a range of voltage from 0V to 3V is applied to it, with a step of 0.5V.

-`apply_AC_small_signal`--It's set to `All`, which means the small signal analysis is applied at each voltage step
+- `apply_AC_small_signal`--It's set to `All`, which means the small signal analysis is applied at each voltage step

 <br/>

 For the result extraction:

-`data`--It's set to `"C"`, which is available after the SSAC simulation and is used to extract the capacitance
+- `data`--It's set to `"C"`, which is available after the SSAC simulation and is used to extract the capacitance

 <br/>